Hash table: Robin Hood hashing

 Robin Hood hashing is an open addressing based collision resolution algorithm; the collisions are resolved through favouring the displacement of the element that is farthest—or longest probe sequence length (PSL)—from its "home location" i.e. the bucket to which the item was hashed into.
+It is named after Robin Hood, a mythical heroic outlaw who stole from the rich to give to the poor.

-Although Robin Hood hashing does not change the theoretical search cost, it significantly affects the variance of the distribution of the items on the buckets, i.e. dealing with cluster formation in the hash table.
+Although Robin Hood hashing does not change the theoretical search cost, it significantly affects the variance of the distribution of the items on the buckets, i.e. dealing with long run formation in the hash table.
 Each node within the hash table that uses Robin Hood hashing should be augmented to store an extra PSL value.
 Let $x$ be the key to be inserted, $x{.}\text{psl}$ be the (incremental) PSL length of $x$, $T$ be the hash table and $j$ be the index, the insertion procedure is as follows: